fix/awesome-private-blockchain/README.md

 # private-blockchain
-Demonstrate powerful features of private blockchains
+Curated list of powerful features and project for private blockchains

 # FAQ